7

 This increases their risk of central obesity, high blood pressure, and insulin resistance, which are core components of metabolic syndrome [32].

-The Carnivore Diet can help different issues related to metabolic syndrome, including central obesity, high triglycerides, low HDL, and elevated fasting glucose [34].
+The Carnivore Diet can help with different issues related to metabolic syndrome, including central obesity, high triglycerides, low HDL, and elevated fasting glucose [33].

 The diet’s high-protein, zero-carb nature helps improve lipid profiles, reduce blood pressure, and improve glucose metabolism.